 No other athlete has come close to Jim Thorpe in all-around versatility.
 Born in 1887 in Prague, Oklahoma, Thorpe grew up in the Sac and Fox Nation and suffered the loss of his twin brother and both his parents early in life.
-His incredible skill with every sport he tried propelled him beyond his humble origins and the racial prejudice he faced as an American Indian to a legendary status as one of the 20th century’s most notable athletes.
+His incredible skill with every sport he tried propelled him beyond his humble origins and the racial prejudice he faced as a Native American to a legendary status as one of the 20th century’s most notable athletes.

 As a student at the Carlisle Indian Industrial School, he was an All-American in football, playing halfback, defender, punter, and place-kicker.
 He mastered nearly every sport offered at Carlisle, including basketball, lacrosse, tennis, handball, bowling, golf, swimming, hockey, boxing, and gymnastics.
 He even won a ballroom dancing contest.
 However, it was in track and field where he really excelled.

 At the 1912 Stockholm Olympics, Thorpe won both the pentathlon and the decathlon, and finished tied in fourth for the high jump and seventh in the long jump.
 King Gustav V of Sweden congratulated Thorpe by saying “Sir, you are the greatest athlete in the world.”
 To which Thorpe replied: “Thanks, King.”

 In 1913, he was controversially stripped of his gold medals when it was found that he had violated the amateur rules of the Olympics by playing minor league baseball in 1909 and 1910.
 His medals would not be returned until 1982, 30 years after his death.